lars1050/csc321-s25/09_strategy/README.md

 ### 09 Strategy Pattern

+Due: Sunday, February 23 end-of-day with a 24 hour grace period

 In this assignment, you will redesign and reimplement the collection of robots to follow the Strategy Pattern.
 The setup is that the robot is part of a simulation in which the robot moves within a grid of a fixed size.
 Each type of robot has a mechanism for moving and a sensor for sensing obstacles ahead.
 There is the super class Robot (in the provided code, it is named RobotBad) and specialized subclasses with different combinations of locomotion and sensors.
 The type of locomotion is reflected in the method `move()`.
 The type of sensor is reflected in the method `sense()`.
 Subclasses override these methods when necessary.

 Currently, for locomotion, a robot can be omni-direction or wheeled.
 Omni-directional (sometimes referred to as holonomic) means it can turn in place.
 The wheeled robots use differential drive, which means that it turns by turning the wheels at different rates which makes the robot move in an arc.
 This movement is implemented in the code in this way: